Live demo report

 the test author's machine.

-Get the real thing into your CI
+Get the WebdriverIO reporter into your CI

 Inside a WebdriverIO project, one command wires the Service + creates the reports directory + ignores it in git: